Toyota Prius V: Singapore

-It named as the Prius+ and was sold by local distributor Borneo Motors as a mid-sized MPV from 2018.
+It was named as the Prius+ and was sold by local distributor Borneo Motors as a mid-sized MPV from 2018.
 It replaced the Toyota Wish, which was discontinued in Japan and Singapore in 2017.
 The sales tagline was "More Than You Wished For."
 Only one variant was available.

 United States

 Toyota began sales of the Prius v in the U.S. in October 2011 with a nickel-metal hydride battery pack similar to the 2010 model year Prius, and with two rows of seats to accommodate five passengers.
 The European and Japanese versions are offered with a lithium-ion battery, with three rows of seats with accommodations for seven passengers.
 Toyota's sales target is about 15 to 20% of conventional Prius sales in the United States, which represents around 30,000 units a year.
-With the Prius v, Toyota is expecting to expand its customer base to include young families with children looking for a hybrid more spacious than the Prius.
+With the Prius v, Toyota wanted to expand its customer base to include young families with children looking for a hybrid more spacious than the Prius.
 A total of 8,399 Prius v's were sold during 2011, climbed to 40,669 units in 2012, and fell to 34,989 in 2013, and to 30,762 in 2014.
 Sales continued to decline in 2015 to 28,290 units, down 8% from 2014.
 As of April 2016, cumulative sales totaled 148,079 units.

 The Prius v in the U.S. was offered in three configurations: the base Prius v Two, the mid-range Prius v Three, and the premium-level Prius v Five.
 The Prius v Three adds standard display audio with navigation and the Toyota Entune multimedia system.
 In addition to standard features on the Prius v Two and Three, the Prius v Five adds standard SofTex-trimmed seats, heated front seats, three-door smart key, 17-inch alloy wheels, LED headlamps, and fog lamps.
 All trims come with a Bluetooth wireless connection for compatible hands-free phone calls and a USB port that allows playing of music and video from portable audio devices, and includes full iPod integration.

 U.S. sales of the Prius v were discontinued at the end of the 2017 model year as sales had fallen considerably since the 2016 launch of the Toyota RAV4 Hybrid.